*Disclaimer: This post contains affiliate links. To learn more, please go here.

 - 5 egg whites room temp

 - 1 tbsp cornstarch

 - 3 passion fruit pulp scraped out

 - 1/2 cup strawberries quartered

-- preheat the oven to 350 degrees F and line a sheet pan with parchment paper. in the bowl of an electric mixer, whip the egg whites until foamy and then add the cream of tartar. continue whipping on high until soft peaks start to form and then gradually add in the sugar and whip until stiff peaks form and the meringue is nice and glossy. add in the cornstarch. put the meringue onto the sheet pan and form into a mound. turn the heat down to 235 degrees F and bake for 2 hours. turn the heat off and leave in the oven for 20 minutes. open the oven door slightly and let cool for an additional 2 hours or over night.
+- preheat the oven to 350 degrees F and line a sheet pan with parchment paper. in the bowl of an electric mixer, whip the egg whites and vinegar until foamy. continue whipping on high until soft peaks start to form and then gradually add in the sugar and whip until stiff peaks form and the meringue is nice and glossy. add in the cornstarch and continue whipping until just mixed in, about a minute. put the meringue onto the sheet pan and form into a mound. turn the heat down to 235 degrees F and bake for 2 hours. turn the heat off and leave in the oven for 20 minutes. open the oven door slightly and let cool for an additional 2 hours or over night.